-- Emission Calculation Documentation
+- 10.1 Emission Calculation Documentation

 - 10.2 Emission Calculation Spreadsheets

-- Equipment List Well List 10.3
+- 10.3 Equipment List

-- 10.4
+- 10.4 Well List

+- 10.5 Comments on Draft Permit/District Responses

 10.1 EMISSION CALCULATION DOCUMENTATION - NEWLOVE LEASE

 This attachment contains all relevant emission calculation documentation used for the emission tables in Section 5.
 Refer to Section 4 for the general equations.
 Detailed calculation spreadsheets are attached as Attachment 10.2.
 The letters A - D refer to Tables 5.1-1 and 5.1-2.